vector-index-bench/vibe/README.md

 ### Credits

-The evaluation code in VIBE is based on the [ann-benchmarks](https://github.com/erikbern/ann-benchmarks/) project.
+The evaluation code and some algorithm implementations in VIBE are based on the [ann-benchmarks](https://github.com/erikbern/ann-benchmarks/) project.

 ### Datasets